Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 Anyone with fish-keeping experience, no matter the species involved, should be familiar with the basic terminology of fish anatomy.
 If you are new to fish or never learned the different parts of your pet, here's a good list to start with.

+Look at those whiskers!
 Called barbels, these mouth protrusions resemble whiskers or fleshy fangs.
-They allow the koi a certain oriental flavour but in fact, serves a more practical purpose.
+They allow the koi a certain oriental flavour but, in fact, serve a more practical purpose.
 Barbels are packed with taste buds, making them some kind of strange tongue.
 Though technically not tongues at all, these organs help koi find food in muddy waters when visibility is a problem.

 The vent is located near the anal area and is as multi-purpose as a Swiss knife.
 Koi dispose of their waste through the vent.
 It also plays an important part during mating.
 Both eggs and sperm are released through this opening.